Academic Matters

 External Exams

-5ths, 6ths and 7ths have public exams in May/June of each academic year.
-Summaries of the overall summer exam results are sent to parents.
+5ths, 6ths and 7ths have public exams in May of each academic year.

-The Exam Boards used are SQA, OCR, AQA, WJEC and Pearson Edexcel; their websites use the same name plus “.org.uk”.
+The Exam Boards used are QS, OCR, AQA, WJEC and Pearson Edexcel.

 National 4/5

-In the 5ths (S4), the majority of our pupils will be presented for National 5 exams in 8 subjects.
-These exams are part of the SQA National Qualification multi-level scheme and feed naturally on to Highers in 6ths.
-They are scheduled through May and into early June each year.
-The highest possible grade achievable is an A, whilst a grade B or C is also a pass.
+In the 5ths (S4), the majority of our pupils will be presented for National 5 exams in eight subjects.
+These exams are run by Qualifications Scotland and feed naturally on to Highers in 6ths.
+Exams are scheduled through the end of April and May each year.
+The highest possible grade achievable is an A, while a grade B or C is also a pass.
 Grade D is a close fail, F is a fail, and below this is classified as No Award.

 As part of their preparation for National 5 courses, in 4ths pupils may also study a National 4 unit in their chosen National 5 subjects.
 This is known as the Added Value Unit, is ungraded and is based around coursework rather than a final examination.
 We will do our best to support each pupil and find the appropriate course.

-• Results are sent directly to pupils by the SQA in the first week of August.
+Results are sent directly to pupils by QS in the first week of August.

 GCSE

-In the case of Art & Design, we choose to follow the GCSE system rather than the routes offered by SQA.
+In the case of Art & Design and Photography, we choose to follow the GCSE system rather than the routes offered by QS.

-• GCSEs are roughly equivalent to the SQA National 5.
+- GCSEs are roughly equivalent to QS National 5.

-• In Art & Design there is a large element of coursework that counts towards the final grade.
-Practical exams in both subjects take place early in the Summer Term.
+- In Art & Design there is a large element of coursework that counts towards the final grade.
+Practical exams take place early in the Summer Term.

 Higher/Advanced Highers

 In the 6ths (S5) most pupils take up to five Highers.
-This exam is part of the SQA National Qualification multi-level scheme.
-In the 7ths, most subjects are offered at Advanced Higher, whilst Art & Design and Product Design are offered as A-levels.
+In the 7ths, most subjects are offered at Advanced Higher, while Art & Design is offered as an A-level.

-• A number of pupils take or re-take some Highers in the 7th (S6) year whilst many will progress on to Advanced Highers or A-levels.
+- A number of pupils take or re-take some Highers in the 7th (S6) year while many will progress on to Advanced Highers or A-level Art.

-• Results are sent directly to pupils by the SQA in the first week of August.
+- Results are sent directly to pupils by QS in the first week of August.

 Achievements & Awards